danthegoodman1/Custom-BashBunny-Payloads/SuperShell/readme.md

 It Can:
 - Delete the runline history
 - Gets reverse shell
-- Poisons common desktop shortcuts to launch more shells
+- Poisons common desktop shortcuts to launch more shells using an invisible vbs launcher that is copied to the host
 - Options of getting elevated privs for many things including above
 - Persistence options for all attacks
 - Option to steal files (ftp and/or usb)